alf808/neo-depot/README.md

 ```

 If the user didn't provide an option, its value will be `None`.
 Note that, if the user specifies `--not-hazardous`, the value of the `hazardous` argument will be `False`, not to be confused with `None`.

-You have tons of flexibility in what this object returns.
-The `main.py` script takes whatever it receives and passes it directly to the `query` method that you'll implement in Task 3b.

-Designing a program with this much flexibility can be daunting, so we've prepared a first step for one possible approach (from which you can, and likely will, deviate) - under this plan, the `create_filters` function will produce a collection of instances of subclasses of `AttributeFilter` - a helper class we've already provided to you.
-You don't need to rely on `AttributeFilter` or even use it at all - you can delete it and pursue your own implementation design - but here's the idea:

 What do these filters have in common?
 Each of them compares (with `<=`,`==`, or `>=`) some attribute (of a `CloseApproach` or a `NearEarthObject`) to a reference value.
 For example, the date filters check if the close approach date is equal to, less than or equal to, or greater than or equal to the date given on the command line.
 So, the three things that seem to be shared between all of our filters are (1) a way to get the attribute we're interested in and (2) a way to compare that attribute against (3) some reference value.
 Where there's shared behavior, there's an opportunity for decomposition.